Anaheim Resort Transportation: Cessation of operations

-Fixed routes
+Former service

-ART operates 12 fixed route lines, however routes may be combined during periods of low demand.
-Most routes serve to connect hotels in the Anaheim and Garden Grove area with the Disneyland Resort.
+At the time it ended service, ART operated 12 fixed route lines, however, routes may have been combined during periods of low demand.
+Most routes served to connect hotels in the Anaheim and Garden Grove area with the Disneyland Resort.

-Since 2010 Disney has contracted with ART to run route 20 between the Toy Story parking lot and the Disneyland Resort.
-This route operates fare-free.
+From 2010 until the end of service, Disney had contracted with ART to run route 20 between the Toy Story parking lot and the Disneyland Resort.
+This route operated fare-free.